benansell/lobo/README.md

 for an elm application:
 ```
 .lobo                 --> lobo temp directory - should be ignored by source control
-elm-package.json      --> definition of the elm required packages
+elm.json              --> definition of the elm required packages
 elm-stuff/            --> elm installed packages
 node_modules/         --> npm installed modules
 package.json          --> definition of the npm required packages
 src/                  --> source code directory
 tests/                --> test code directory
-    elm-package.json  --> definition of the elm required packages for app & testing
-    elm-stuff/        --> elm installed packages for app & testing
 ```

 Locally running the following command will start lobo in watch mode: